 The theme for the desserts was clearly peanut butter and my sister-in-law made this one dessert she called drumstick cake.
-Oh yes, think of a drumstick, in a cake/pan form.
+Oh yes, think of an ice cream drumstick, in a cake/pan form.
 It was a cracker of a dessert.
 I feel I may need to get her to do a guest post on The Black Peppercorn to share this recipe with all of us!

 I didn’t want them to spend forever in the kitchen, so I offered to cook dinner one night.
 Knowing that they love Indian food, I made Chicken Tikka Masala, Chana Masala, Indian flatbread and seafood curry.

 The depth of flavour comes from the cumin, coriander, cinnamon and cloves.
 There is also fruity tartness that comes from the tamarind.
 The curry has a bit of heat from the cayenne, although if you like really spicy food, you could always add more!